-ALARM SOUNDS FOR NO APPARENT REASON:
+4. ALARM SOUNDS FOR NO APPARENT REASON:

-Follow the detailed instructions in section 2. entitled "What to do when the alarm sounds" (page 4).

-If there is still problems:
+Follow the detailed instructions on page 4. entitled "What to do when the alarm sounds".
+If there are still problems:

-- (1) Ensure there are no fuel burning appliances in the vicinity which could be leaking CO gas (e.g. even from next door). - (2) Ensure there are no fumes in the area (e.g. paint, thinners, hair spray, chemical cleaners aerosol sprays etc).
+(1) Ensure there are no fuel-burning appliances in the vicinity which could be leaking CO gas (e.g. even from next door).

-- (3) Ensure there is no outdoor source of CO in the vicinity (e.g. a car with engine running, heavy traffic, heavy air pollution, barbecue fumes etc). - (4) Ensure there is no source of hydrogen such as batteries being charged (e.g. on boats or in UPS's, Uninterruptible Power Supplies). - (5) Ensure there is not excessive smoke or fumes from devices such as Egyptian shisha, hookah or hubbly bubbly pipes, especially those that use coal or charcoal to heat the tobacco. - (6) Press the test/hush button to silence the alarm.
+- (2) Ensure there are no fumes in the area (e.g. paint, thinners, alcohol, hair spray, chemical cleaners aerosol sprays etc). - (3) Ensure there is no outdoor source of CO in the vicinity (e.g. a car with engine running, heavy traffic, heavy air pollution, barbecue fumes etc). - (4) Press the test/hush button to silence the alarm.

-If the unit continues to sound it is possibly defective and should be replaced (see section 11 "Getting the CO Alarm Serviced").
+If the unit continues to sound it is possibly defective and should be replaced, follow the instructions in section 7 on "How to disconnect and remove your alarm" and then see section 11 "Getting the CO Alarm Serviced".